Trams in Europe: Romania

-There are currently 11 tram systems in Romania, in Arad, Botoşani, Brăila, Bucharest, Cluj-Napoca, Craiova, Galaţi, Iaşi, Oradea, Ploieşti, Timișoara.
+There are currently 10 tram systems in Romania, in Arad, Brăila, Bucharest, Cluj-Napoca, Craiova, Galaţi, Iaşi, Oradea, Ploieşti, Timișoara.

 Serbia

 Belgrade has a large tram network with 12 lines on 127.3 km of track.
 The system is operated with around 250 units and with ČKD Tatra KT4 and Duewag Be 4/6 trams.
 The first horse-drawn tram line was introduced in October 1892 and the first electric one in 1894.
 There are long-term plans to build a new track to the Mirijevo neighbourhood, in the east of the city.

 Previously the cities of Niš, Novi Sad, and Subotica also had tram networks, but these closed in Novi Sad and Niš in the 1950s, and in Subotica in 1974.

 Slovakia

 There are tram networks in both Bratislava and Košice.

 The first trams in Bratislava started operation in 1895, and there are currently 5 lines in service with a track length of 41.5 km.
 A newest tram line was built across the river Danube to the Petrzalka suburb on the right bank.
 There are multiple plans for expanding the network, but funding is currently unclear.

 Košice started operating trams in 1914, after wagons pulled by horses and a steam tramway.
 Trams currently run over 34 km of tracks and run on 7 lines within the city and 8 fast tram lines to U. S. Steel Košice.